top of page

 Emotional Side of Menopause Weight Gain and How to Cope

-Menopause is more than just a biological milestone - it’s a profound emotional journey.
-One of the most challenging and least talked about aspects is weight gain(1) .
-Not just the numbers on the scale, but what those numbers represent emotionally.
+Menopause is more than just a biological milestone - it's a profound emotional journey.
+And one of the most challenging, least talked-about parts of that journey?
+The weight gain(1) .
+Not just the number on the scale, but everything that number means - to your sense of self, your confidence, your relationship with your own reflection.

 Table of Contents